Before we dive deep into sensors, make sure that you’re familiar with Surface Plasmon Resonance (SPR) by reading our blog post: What is SPR?

 Hydrophobic sensors are coated with a hydrophobic layer of long-chain alkane molecules which allow for the immobilization of lipid molecules for interaction analysis.
 Partially solubilized lipids will self-assemble into a monolayer with hydrophilic groups positioned away from the surface.
 If you are looking at lipid-related interactions, our hydrophobic sensors may provide the ideal conditions for your ligands.

 We hope this guide has helped you determine which sensor is best for your application.
 If you are looking to purchase SPR sensors, we recommend visiting our sensor store.
-To learn more about SPR sensors or to get help designing your next SPR experiment, speak to an application scientist today!
+One thing to keep in mind is that our sensors have an estimated shelf life of 6 months in proper storage conditions for obtaining the highest quality SPR data.
+To learn more about SPR sensors, speak to an application scientist today!